Ulrich, Duke of Mecklenburg: Reign

+Diplomacy with Scotland

 Ulrich's granddaughter Anne of Denmark married James VI of Scotland.
-In 1598 James VI was anxious to secure the throne of England.
-He sent his ambassadors to his wife's family and allies, to discuss his right to Elizabeth's throne and that the Princes of Europe should supported him against Spanish claims, with military help if required.
-Ulrich wrote to James on 20 August with a letter of cautious support, counselling that Elizabeth should name him her successor, and was lukewarm on a definite pledge of arms.
+Ulrich sent Joachim von Bassewitz as his ambassador to the baptism of Prince Henry with gifts of jewels.
+In 1598, James VI was anxious to secure the throne of England.
+He sent his ambassadors to his wife's family and allies, to discuss his right to Elizabeth's throne and that the Princes of Europe should support him against Spanish claims, with military help if required.
+Ulrich wrote to James on 20 August with a letter of cautious support, counselling that Elizabeth should first name him her successor, and was indifferent on a definite pledge of arms.

 Family

 Ulrich's only child from his marriage to Elizabeth of Denmark, Sophie, married King Frederick II of Denmark.
 Through her, Ulrich was a grandfather to Christian IV of Denmark and a great-grandfather of Charles I of England.